chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ## sk\_out

 This register stores the private key for keygen if seed is given by software.
-This register is read by ML-DSA user, i.e., software, after keygen operation.
+This register can be read by ML-DSA user, i.e., software, after keygen operation.

-If seed comes from key vault, this register will not contain the private key to avoid exposing secret assets to software.
+If seed comes from the key vault, this register will not contain the private key to avoid exposing secret assets to software.

 ## sk\_in